spex-lang/spex-lang.github.io/src/motivation.md

     Pandoc can covert between text formats, perhaps we can do the same between specifications;
-  - Lua templating (again similar to Pandoc) which enables code generation from specifications or the minimal test cases that the verifer produces.
+  - Lua templating (again similar to Pandoc) which enables code generation from specifications or the minimal test cases that the verifier produces.

 This would bring *Spex* on par with existing solutions, especially considering one can always export to OpenAPI and use their tooling as a fallback option.